World Cup, Olympic host countries turn to ISS for intelligent video solutions

 ISS also played a key role in protecting the 2018 FIFA World cup as our SecurOS® Video Management Platform was leveraged to integrate camera networks deployed at five stadiums hosting tournament matches across Russia.

 The stadiums, which were in Yekaterinburg, Nizhny Novgorod, Volgograd, Rostov-on-Don, and Kaliningrad, each featured an average of 1,000-2,000 cameras, as well as dozens of video servers and operator workstations.
 The SecurOS® platform enabled security personnel to monitor each venue in its entirety – perimeters, entrances, exits, public gathering places, above ground, and underground parking lots, as well as vital building infrastructure locations.

 Kaliningrad Stadium and Rostov Arena also leveraged ISS facial recognition tech (SecurOS® FaceX) with databases for 5,000 and 2,000 individuals, respectively, as well as LPR systems (SecurOS® Auto).
 FaceX enabled stadium security to identify fans and other persons on “blacklists” and made it possible to determine the exact number of people who entered the venues through a certain entrance, thus increasing the efficiency of the access control system.
 SecurOS® Auto was used to improve the efficiency of employees at checkpoints, as well as to ensure the safety of vehicles in the parking areas of the stadiums.

-Streamlined Video Management for 2016 Rio Olympics
+Streamlined Video Intelligence for the 2016 Rio Olympics

 Among the popular features of the solution included an incident detection capability that enabled operators to quickly dispatch security personnel when needed.
 In fact, more than 100 cameras were leveraged to monitor Olympic Boulevard and its surrounding areas to ensure that vehicle and pedestrian traffic, as well as mass transit operations flowed smoothly during the games.